osrufung/irregularverbs/README.md

 # Irregular Verbs App
 ## Overview
-A very Simple App for review your english knowledge about 154 Irregular Verbs (present, past, participle)
+A very Simple App for review your english knowledge about 154 Irregular Verbs (present, past, participle).
+Each time you click on Next button, a verbal form shown.
+The verbs are shown in Random order.

 The verbs were extracted from <http://www.mansioningles.com/gram53.htm>